polypheny/Admin/Copyright/README.md

 # Copyright

 Polypheny-DB is licensed under the Apache 2 license.
-All other parts of the Polypheny project like the UI are licensed under the MIT license.
+The Polypheny UI is licensed under the MIT license.